 The Culture of Academic Medicine Initiative: Towards Improved Provider Safety (CAMI-TIPS) aims to advance efforts on Physical, Psychological, and Cultural (PPC) Safety within the faculties of medicine in Canada by leveraging the strategic pillars of the Okanagan Charter and adapting ongoing implementation efforts to reflect safe, inclusive, and health-promoting principles.

-CAMi encourages Canadian academic medicine institutions to adopt and implement best practices and initiatives that foster respectful, inclusive, and health-promoting environments for the well-being of all.
+CAMi encourages Canadian academic medicine institutions to adopt and implement best practices and initiatives that foster respectful, inclusive, and health-promoting environments for the wellbeing of all.

 AFMC has endorsed the Okanagan Charter: An international Charter for Health Promoting Universities and Colleges, and through CAMi works with the 18 faculties towards implementation and action.

-Physical, Psychological, and Cultural Safety ensures that learners, faculty, and healthcare professionals work and train in environments that prioritize safety, well-being, and inclusivity.
+Physical, Psychological, and Cultural Safety ensures that learners, faculty, and healthcare professionals work and train in environments that prioritize safety, wellbeing, and inclusivity.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla arcu velit, elementum non tristique ut, pulvinar sit amet lectus.
 Vestibulum vel elit a dolor ornare facilisis.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla elit nisl, egestas non libero et, consequat suscipit quam.
 Fusce rutrum nisi vel risus facilisis, quis hendrerit neque consequat.

 “Today, negative encounters with physicians lead 2SLGBTQIA+ people to avoid seeking health care, and many physicians report feeling underprepared in treating 2SLGBTQIA+ patients.
 Although medical educators in Canada and the United States have acknowledged the need to prepare trainees to provide 2SLGBTQIA+ patients with informed, compassionate care, medical education in Canada related to health of 2SLGBTQIA+ patients remains sparse and inconsistent.”
-In this paper, the authors consider the promise and challenges of integrating 2SLGBTQIA+ content into medical education across Canadian medical schools.
-The authors argue for the creation of a national standard for 2SLGBTQIA+ health care education and physician competency objectives in Canada.

 The Wellbeing Matters webinar series is an engaging platform fostering discussions, sharing insights, and advancing a culture of health and wellbeing in academic medicine.